5 Reasons You Should Be Relationship Mapping

 Once you have that info, you’ll collect more intel from the people you speak with during your prospecting journey through the account.
 Asking the right questions about budget, spending authority, priorities, seniority, and areas of responsibility will allow you to highlight the decision makers you need to convince in your relationship mapping app.

 A big part of the key account management strategy is to find the money.
 Specifically, you need to find:

 - The person who says the company can spend it

-These answers can be found from the same person, but they often aren’t.
+If you’re lucky, the same person can answer all of these questions, but they often can’t.
 Either way, you need this person or these people to agree.
 Otherwise, a deal that sounds great in theory won’t happen because your company probably doesn’t work for free.